SomanathKambar/first_spring_boot_kt/readme.md

 ### @DirtiesContext -> Used to isolate test methods who may affect other test cases

 ### Basic Operation Annotations are 1.@GetMapping <br /> 2.@PostMapping <br /> 3.@PatchMapping,  <br /> 4.@DeleteMapping

+### F.I.R.S.T principle for test cases <br /> 1.F-Fast feedback loop, run often <br /> 2.I-Isolated -> Independent, arbitrary order <br /> 3.R-Repeatable -> Same Result each time, not flaky <br /> 4.S-Self Validating -> actual vs Expected result <br /> 5.
+T-Timely-> before or after moving to production

+### @Qualifier ->  Used to specify which concrete implementation of an Interface is being used